 3. Using the integration

-If the integration is created successfully, the content of the site whose URL you indicated in the settings is synchronized with the current Smartcat project and all the documents stored in the folder appear as Smartcat project documents.
+If the integration is created successfully, the content you indicated in the settings is synchronized with the current Smartcat project and appears as Smartcat project documents.

 After a document translation is completed, return to the integration settings, open the Settings tab, enable the option Push translations back and click Sync Now.
 The translated documents will be pushed to WPML and will appear as an additional language in the respective content type.
 The addition of a new language is indicated by the pencil icon in the Languages column.